NOTE: This Code was approved in November of 2021.

 Section 4: Use of Secondary Data

-When using secondary data for research that includes PII, researchers must:
+When using secondary data as defined in the glossary that includes personal data, researchers must:

 - Ensure that the use is not incompatible with the purpose for which the data was originally collected.

 - Ensure that use of the data will not result in any harm to research subjects and there are measures in place to guard against such harm.

 Section 5: Data Protection and Privacy

-- Ensure that all PII collected, received or processed by the researcher or any subcontractor or other service provider is secured and protected against loss, unauthorized access, use, modification, destruction or disclosure by the implementation of information security measures required by applicable laws and regulations.
+- Ensure that all personal data collected, received, or processed by the researcher, subcontractor or other service provider is secured and protected against loss, unauthorized access, use, modification, destruction, or disclosure by the implementation of appropriate information security measures.

-- Limit data collection to what is necessary for the specific research purposes.
+- Limit data collected to what is necessary for the specific research and analytical requirements.

-- When collecting PII for research that may also be used for non-research activities, inform data subjects of any non-research use prior to data collection and obtain their consent for any non-research activity.
+- Inform research subjects of any non-research use prior to data collection and obtain their consent.